digital-loukoum/gravity/integrations/react/README.md

-This is the Svelte integration package for Gravity.
+This is the React integration package for Gravity.

 See [gravity documentation](https://digitak-gravity.netlify.app/) for more infos.